FAQ

 What are good courses to start with?

 You are encouraged to enroll in the required “Learning Leadership in Theory and Practice” (LEAD 100) gateway course within the first two years at the University of Washington.
-LEAD 100 counts for Individuals and Societies (I&S) in the Areas of Knowledge within your General Education.
+LEAD 100 counts for Social Sciences (SSc) in the Areas of Knowledge within your General Education.

 Why are some courses not showing up on my degree audit?